zihanzhao1999/OpenFootprint/prep/sql/duckdb/README.md

 View our [Javascript for DuckDB](tables.html) - TO DO: Debug Javascript or start fresh

-We recommend [DBeaver](https://dbeaver.io/) (The free Universal Database Tool) for viewing DuckDB files.
+We recommend [DBeaver](https://dbeaver.io/) - a free universal SQL database desktop app

 ## Overview
 The <!-- Loren couldn't find load_data.py, so he's guessing duckdb-db-loader.py is the new name. -->[duckdb-db-loader.py](https://github.com/ModelEarth/OpenFootprint/blob/main/prep/sql/duckdb/duckdb-db-loader.py)  script is designed to load data from a CSV file into a DuckDB database.
 It provides flexibility in loading data from both a URL and a local file, dynamically creating a table in [DuckDB](https://duckdb.org/docs/api/r.html) based on the columns of the input data, and allowing users to choose whether to append new data to an existing table or replace existing data.